halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-year-processing.md

 ## Payment Summary Proof List

 1. In the **Search** box, enter **Payment Summary Proof List**, and then choose the related link.
-Or go to the following menu: *Departments/Payroll/EOM Processing/Reconciliation Reports/Payment Summary Proof List*
+Or go to the following menu: *Actions Workspace/Reconciliation Reports/Payment Summary Proof List*

 2. Once you have selected the report, a request form will appear with the following options: